Nordic Skiing, Co-ed

 Spring Lake Park/St. Anthony Nordic Skiing

 Welcome to the website!
-Please subscribe to Nordic Blast in "News" on the left to know what's going on in skiing.
-We will also be using Remind this season.
+Please subscribe to our latest version of Remind below to know what's going on in Skiing.

 What is the cost and what equipment will athletes need?
 The activities fee varies depending on your school.
 Students must have 2 sets of skis and poles, one for classic and one for skate skiing.
 You can rent two sets of skis and poles from the school for $60 total.
 You will need to purchase boots to fit our roller skis and rental equipment.
 Only NNN boots will fit our equipment.
 Here are some acceptable choices: Salomon pro combi Links, Fischer RC3 combi, Rossi X8 pursuit, Alpina RCO combi, Salomon RS Carbon skate, Salomon Equipe 8 skate, NO classic boots (unless you use them for classic only and have a separate pair for skate).

 NOTE: you will need a good quality boot that can work for skate and classic.
 When you grab the ankle cuff, you should not be able to easily flop it side to side - you need that support!
 They work great for both skate and classic.
 See Gear and equipment on the left for more info.

 Ski rental is available when you register for Nordic skiing online.

 - What can student athletes expect from Nordic Skiing?

 - Where should student athletes and parents go for more information?

 - When is the Nordic Skiing season?